tmpfs/trucks/packages/resolver-file/README.md

 ## Usage

-This plugin is bundled with the core library so there is no need to add it however the configuration is:
+This plugin is bundled with the core library, to explicitly configure:

 ```javascript
 const options {